For some time, there has been an ongoing debate – Is it safe to drink soft water?

 Please bear in mind that water softeners are installed to soften the water for washing and not drinking.
 Most people actually prefer to drink hard water because not only does it taste better, but it holds all the natural minerals that occur and these are not replaced with sodium.

-The good news with an Aquabion is that you can still prevent limescale build-up in your home to protect your appliances but you do not need a separate drinking tap as nothing is added or removed from the water when an Aquabion is installed.
+The good news with an Aquabion is that you can still prevent limescale build-up in your home to protect your appliances but you do not need a separate drinking tap as sodium is not added or anything else removed from the water when an Aquabion is installed.
 Your water is perfectly safe to drink.

 Find out more about the products we offer.